WillJRoper/uos-python-y1/README.md

 ## Python versions

 This module uses `Python` 3, specifically I recommend >3.10 but >3.6 is sufficient.
 This is the newest version of `Python` (replacing `Python` 2) and the version that's installed on the University system.
 You may come across instances of `Python-2` throughout your degree (and beyond) since it is still used but official support has now ended (and thus its use should also have ended... but there are holdouts).
 There is little difference between the two versions on the surface, so don't worry about this too much.
 The main differences are the syntax of the \texttt{print} function and how the code behaves when dividing one integer by another.

+## Interacting with the content

+Once you have followed the setup instructions you can move on to notebooks $>1$.
+To do so:
+- Open a Jupyter Notebook on your computer via the Anaconda launcher.
+- Navigate to where your notebooks are in the Jupyter Notebook.
+You should probably have moved them out of the Downloads!
+- Open notebook 1 and continue on from there.

+You can also read the notebooks on GitHub and work on code in a separate Notebook but this will take you longer and is not the advised way to interact with the module.